 OverviewPrint this page

-- Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression.
+Research suggests that coffee intake is associated with a reduced risk of cirrhosis6-9, fibrosis8,10,11, chronic liver disease6,10,11, and of developing NAFLD6,12-20.
+Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression22-24.

 This information is intended for Healthcare professional audiences.